Simon Hurt: Fictional character biography

-Years later, Doctor Hurt is working with the Black Glove when they decide to target Batman and his allies.
-Hurt is presumed dead after a helicopter explosion, but survives and resurfaces in Mexico.
-With Joker working as an unreliable ally, Hurt releases a drug into Gotham's air to drive its citizens insane.
-Hurt shoots Dick Grayson in the head and attempts to force Damian Wayne to swear allegiance to him.
-However, Dick survives and eventually recovers while Batman defeats Hurt.
-Hurt escapes before the Joker subdues him.
+Hurt is presumed dead after a helicopter explosion, but survives and reappears six months later in Mexico, disguised as drug lord El Penitente.
+With Joker working as an unreliable ally, Hurt releases an airborne drug into Gotham City with the intention of driving the city mad, subsequently making a public return as Thomas with the intention of setting up his headquarters in the Batcave.
+Hurt shoots Dick Grayson in the head and attempts to force Damian Wayne to swear allegiance to him to save Dick's life.